ErrorTzy/writings/notes/Phil_of_Sci/TheScientificImage.md

 **Another Defense to 2**: The observable/unobservable distinction is a philosophical one.
 - **Objection**: This is an empirical one.
+- **Defense**: This will lead to circularity: The observables are defined by a specific theory, and then we use the notion of observable to define empirical adequacy
+	- **Objection**: What is observable is theory-independent.
+How?
+What is observable is determined by our organism, and we have "folk-psychology" to determine what is observable.
+Science provides translation from folk-psychology to scientific language but does not determine what is observable in folk-psychology.

+Definition (Quantity)

+: A quantity is a property that can be measured and given a numerical value

+**General theory of measurement**: $Y$ is a measurement apparatus for quantity $A$ if

+1. System $Y$ has a certain ground-state $Y_{g}$
+2. $Y_{g}$ interacts with system $X$ in any of its possible states under some law
+3. There is a correlation between quantity $B$ in the combined system $X+Y$ and quantity $A$ in $X$

+**The task of science**: describe the physical system, and describe the anthropocentric distinctions `i.e. provide the translation from theoratical language to anthropocentric language`

+### 8. Limits to Empirical Description

+**Objection**: Since science cannot be translated to statements that describe only what the observable phenomena are like without remainder, empiricism cannot do justice to science.
+**Defense**: It's true that there are limitation of observation.
+But that's a feature not a bug.

+**Examples**:

+1. In newton mechanics, we may define mass as a non-primitive quantity, and can only be calculated by basic observables.
+But some objects actually have never accelerated and therefore we never know the mass.
+Therefore, whether you say they have mass or not is empirically equivalent. (counterfactual is also not observable, so we cannot say it would have some mass in some counterfactual situation)
+2. In quantum mechanics, rotating $2 \pi$ to a system does not change the probability distribution of any measurement result.
+But a rotated system is different from the original one if there is a superposition with another system.
+Therefore, for a system that rotated $2 \pi$ and never interact with a another system in the actual world, whether you say it changed or not is empirically equivalent.

+ These examples tell us that, there are limitations of observation.
+We cannot uniquely determine everything just by observables anyway.

+###  9. A New Picture of Theories

+**The old picture (axiomatic way)**: To present a theory, you specify

+1. an exact language,
+2. some set of axioms, and
+3. a partial dictionary that related the theoretical jargon to the observed phenomena which are reported.

+**The new picture**: To present a theory is

+1. to specify a family of structures, namely *models*, and
+2. to specify substructure (the *empirical structures*) of those models as candidates for the direct representation of observable phenomena (*appearances*)

+**Definition (empirical adequacy)**: A theory is empirically adequate iff there is some model in it such that its empirical structure is isomorphic to all appearances

+**Example**: The "axioms" of quantum mechanics are actually using the new picture because:
+-  **Model way**: Uses *pre-defined mathematical objects* (like vectors and operators) to directly present a structure that represents physical systems.
+ - **Axiom way**: *Introduces basic (new) terms and their relations* through axioms, then builds a structure by logically deducing more statements from them.

+> Q: A model must map observables to mathematical structure, or there seems no difference between defining unobservables with some structure and presenting unobservables with some structure?
+> A: You can still define an unobservable in the model approach as long as it is not preliminary

+Some points to clarify:

+1. **Incompleteness**: A description does not need to be complete.
+Electricity can be embedded to classical mechanics because the description of electricity does not enter the description of classical mechanics but is coherent with it.
+2. **Unintended Realizations**: A system of mechanics may happen to a system of optics.
+This is possible, and there's no need to add intended phenomena to a theory because in a complex situation where mechanics and optics are combined the theory will collapse.
+3. This book does not concern the structure of physical theory, but Van Fraassen prefer *the state-space approach* rather than *the set-theoretic structure approach*
+4. This is a bit idealized; In practice the family of models are not carefully described unless some paradox threatens
+5. A theory can be watered down by admitting new models or designating some new parts as empirical substructure in the old models.
+We may define the *empirically minimal* theory as the least watered-down one.
+6. But empirical minimality is not a virtue because some metaphysical baggage may have potentialities for future use, e. g. hidden variable models. `consider qualified defeat`

+To accept a theory is either claim its truth or to claim its empirical adequacy; The latter is weaker and assumes less. ==Is there a self-referential problem?
+You are claiming some minimalism for science, and you say minimalism is not a virtue==

+## 4. Empiricism and Scientific Methodology

+Four main questions

+1. Does the rejection of realism leads to self-defeating skepticism?
+2. Does the methodology of science require realism?
+3. Is the ideal of the unity of science intelligible on an empiricist view?
+4. What sense can we make of theoretical virtues (simplicity, coherence, etc) that are not reducible to empirical adequacy or strength?

+### 1. Empiricist Epistemology and Skepticism

+**Objection**: If we insist that the evidence for a theory never confirms a theory to be true, what a piece of evidence can confirm never goes beyond itself.
+Bu in everyday life, we do arrive at conclusions that go beyond the evidence we have
+**Defense**: I still go beyond the evidence by claiming a theory is empirically adequate in the future.
+And confirming empirical structure by observable entities is already ampliative.

+**Objection**: observable objects are just postulated entities from sense experience or sense data **Defense**: No. Sense data is the postulated entity from observable objects

+- **Objection**: The conclusion of empirical adequacy is confirmed by observables is still beyond the evidence.
+What are the conditions for rationally accepting the conclusion beyond evidence, then? ==why go beyond evidence but not so far as to say the theory is true==

+### Methodology and Experimental Design

+#### 2.1 The Roles of Theory

+**Traditional view**: Everything is subordinate to the aim of knowing the structure of the world; experiments are designed to test these theories

+**Problem**: contrasts sharply with the activity Kuhn has termed "normal science" which needs the construction of theories and previous constructed theories that guide experimental inquiry

+**value of experimentation**

+1. the result fills in blanks in a developing theory, and
+2. test the empirical adequacy of a theory

+**Theories' value for experiment**

+1. formulate the questions to be answered, and
+2. help design the experiment

+==A circular explanation?
+Why experiments are good?
+Because they do good to theories.
+Why theories are good?
+Because they do good to experiments.==

+#### 2.2 Measuring the Charge of the Electron

+- **Theory testing**: the theory predicts the outcome, and experiment test the outcome
+- **Discovery:** The theory posits some missing factor (blank), and experiment discover what it is (fill in the blank)

+**Objection**: What are the experimental scientists doing when they make a discovery, if the thing being discovered does not exist?
+**Defense**: They are give answer to how the blank is to be filled if the theory is to be empirically adequate

 ```
 to conjunction objection stop at 4.3, 23 pages
 ```